 The PCG is a support group for the students, teachers, and parents of Premier Charter School.
 Parent volunteers promote social and extracurricular activities, which will lead to successful and positive experiences for the students.
 We want to welcome you and encourage all parents to become involved in PCS.
 The best way to become involved is to volunteer or help out in any way you can and you can do this through PCG.
-Please take a look at the attached letter and PCG events for the year.

 If you would like to be on the PCG parent email group, send your email address to Terry Brogan (email@example.com).
 You will receive updates on upcoming events, etc. Please take a moment to like the PCG parent Facebook page if you are on FB.

 If you have Box Tops at home, be sure to collect and sent them in for additional fundraising opportunities for the school.
 There is a collection box located in the Elementary Building.